SuperOfficeDocs/superoffice-docs/docs/en/email/superoffice-for-outlook/learn/add-crm-data-to-event.md

 1. Follow the same steps as outlined above to modify or save the event.

 > [!NOTE]
-> You need **Synchronizer for SuperOffice** for this functionality.
+> You need [Synchronizer for SuperOffice][2] for this functionality.
 Calendar events synced from SuperOffice CRM are view-only in Outlook, but you can still view contact information.

 ## Additional information